alphagov/govuk-rfcs/rfc-008-migrating-to-new-elasticsearch-cluster.md

  | None |
 | Wait for the sidekiq workers on the old cluster to finish draining the queue | This is likely to have already happened - it should be very quick.
 Just needs a check using sidekiq-monitoring. | None |
 | Disable the rummager app on the old cluster |
 - disable puppet on backend-[123].backend machines
+fab $ENV class:backend puppet.disable:'stopping rummager for migration'
 - stop "search" app on backend machines
+fab $ENV class:backend sdo:'service search stop'

 &nbsp;